Mediterranean Island Hopping - Corsica and Sardinia

 Public transportation in northern Sardinia is sparse so renting a car is the most efficient way to see much of the countryside and beaches.
 Before we traveled we read extensively on the driving conditions in both Corsica and Sardinia, which as we were rightly warned were not to be taken lightly.
 The roads were generally in good condition, but very narrow and the driving (manual transmission only) is fast and aggressive.
 We all adapted fairly quickly and opted to pull over at times so that others could pass.
 We were, of course, in no rush.

 We spent our second full day in Sardinia traveling the countryside in search of a winery (known locally as a cantina).
-Our guide book indicted that there was one just outside the town of Tempio Pausania.
+Our guide book indicated that there was one just outside the town of Tempio Pausania.
 Unfortunately, we found that the winery no longer existed, at least not in the location that the travel guide provided.
 After a few attempts to find the hidden cantina, we gave up and decided to explore the town of Tempio Pausania.
-Tempio Pausania, the administrative capital of the region, complete with beautiful 18th century granite-stone architecture, is the perfect contrast to the coastal areas of Sardinia we had explored thus far.
+Tempio Pausania, the administrative capital of the region, complete with beautiful 18th-century granite-stone architecture, is the perfect contrast to the coastal areas of Sardinia we had explored thus far.
 We walked the streets, squares, and narrow alleys of the city before stopping at a street-side cafe.

 We left Tempio Pausania determined to find a cantina.
 But first we stopped at a grocery store to pick up some bread, cheese, and charcuterie for a picnic at the cantina we hoped to find.
 Not far from Tempio Pausania is Lago del Liscia (a lake) and Olivastro Millenario (ancient olive trees) possible alternatives for a picnic should we not locate a cantina.
-Intrigued with what a 4,000 year old tree could look like we had to check it out.
+Intrigued with what a 4,000-year-old tree could look like we had to check it out.
 Olivastro Millenario, situated on the northern side of Lago del Liscia, is a set of three olive trees that are 4,000 and 3,000 years old.
 It cost €2.50 to enter the small park where the olive trees are located.
 The park overlooks Lago del Liscia and the surrounding northern Sardinian countryside.
-The olive trees are enormous in size and you are able to walk under all of them except for the the oldest, which you are forbidden to touch.
-During our visit there were only a couple of other people, so i think olive trees are safe from being over-run.
+The olive trees are enormous in size and you are able to walk under all of them except for the oldest, which you are forbidden to touch.
+During our visit there were only a couple of other people, so I think olive trees are safe from being over-run.

 By mid-afternoon, having explored much of the northern Sardinian countryside, surprisingly void of cantinas, which we thought unfortunate for a famous wine-producing region we decided to head back to our hotel in Palau, taking a different route back.
 Fortunately for us, we happened to pass a cantina called Tondini.
 We recognized it set off of the SP38 because of the vast array of vines along the side of the road, plus the enormous signage.
-Another bonus, was that we happened to be the only visitors at the time.
+Another bonus was that we happened to be the only visitors at the time.
 The winemaker was very helpful and offered us a free tasting of several of their white wines and a sweet dessert wine.
-He spoke very little English, but was helpful in explaining the wines to us slowly in Italian, as well as answering our questions presented in broken Italian.
+He spoke very little English but was helpful in explaining the wines to us slowly in Italian, as well as answering our questions presented in broken Italian.
 We bought two bottles and returned to our hotel to hang out by the pool, play cards, and drink some Tondini wine!
 The best part about our search for a cantina was the drive throughout the northern countryside well off the tourist trail, taking in the rugged hills, plains, and villages of spectacularly scenic Sardinia.

 Where to Stay in Bonifacio